erwienwijaya/quiz-online/README.md

 - Simple and responsive UI built with **TailwindCSS**
 - Powered by **Flask** and **SQLite**
 - Uses **Font Awesome** for icons
-- Lightweight and easy to deploy locally or on PythonAnywhere
+- Lightweight and easy to deploy locally

 ---